 It is expected that most students will focus their culminating Doctoral Research Project (DRP) on research impacting practices aligned with their Concentration Area.
-Students select a faculty member to serve as their Primary Advisor for their DRP advisory committee who may or may not be the mentor assigned to them at admission.
+Students select a faculty member to serve as their Primary Advisor for their DRP advisory committee who may or may not be the mentor assigned to them in Year 1.